 Recommended article: The Digital Transformation in Asset Management.

 The telecom sector has never been a stranger to new technologies, innovation and change.
 In fact, it has been paving the way for others for quite some time.
-But nowadays, telcos and many other enterprises across the spectrum are facing a state of rapid change, uncertainty and disruption, thanks to 5G, IoT, AI and many other acronyms.
+But nowadays, telcos and many other enterprises across the spectrum are facing a state of rapid change, uncertainty and disruption, thanks to the benefits of 5G, IoT, AI and many other acronyms.

 This poses an unprecedented opportunity for companies to take a step towards fully automated infrastructure operations that provide better end-to-end services, increase revenue while reducing costs and energy waste.
 At the same time, customer expectations have never been this high and business processes are under a high strain.